sristy17/NevUp/README.md

 ## System Design

-NevUp is structured as a simple but effective pipeline:
+NevUp follows a streamlined architecture:

-- The frontend provides an interface to submit trades and view insights.
+- The frontend provides an interface to submit trades and view insights
-- The backend handles API requests, authentication, and business logic.
+- The backend handles API requests, authentication, and logic
-- The database stores all trade data.
+- The database stores trade data
-- Background processing computes behavioral metrics without blocking API responses.
+- Background processing computes behavioral metrics asynchronously

-This design ensures fast responses while still performing deeper analysis in the background.
+This ensures fast responses while still performing deeper analysis in the background.

 ---

 ## User Experience

 The dashboard presents:
-- Key metrics in a clear, structured format
+- Key metrics in a structured format
 - Emotion-based performance breakdown
 - Session-level behavioral insights
 - Indicators for risky trading patterns

-Users can simulate multiple trades with a single action and observe how their behavioral metrics evolve in real time.
+Users can simulate multiple trades and observe how behavioral metrics evolve in real time.

 ---

----
+rovides a deeper understanding of performance and helps identify patterns that would otherwise go unnoticed.